groue/CombineTraits/README.md

     For example:

     ```swift
-    // CORRECT: those publish exactly one element, or an error.
+    // CORRECT: those publish exactly one value, or an error.
     [1].publisher.uncheckedSingle()
     [1, 2].publisher.prefix(1).uncheckedSingle()

-    // WRONG: does not publish any element
+    // WRONG: does not publish any value
     Empty().uncheckedSingle()

-    // WRONG: publishes more than one element
+    // WRONG: publishes more than one value
     [1, 2].publisher.uncheckedSingle()

-    // WRONG: does not publish exactly one element, or an error
+    // WRONG: does not publish exactly one value, or an error
     Just(1).append(Fail(error)).uncheckedSingle()

-    // WARNING: may not publish exactly one element, or an error
+    // WARNING: may not publish exactly one value, or an error
     someSubject.prefix(1).uncheckedSingle()
     ```

-    The consequences of using `uncheckedSingle()` on a publisher that does not publish exactly one element, or an error, are undefined.
+    The consequences of using `uncheckedSingle()` on a publisher that does not publish exactly one value, or an error, are undefined.

 See also [Basic Single Publishers], [TraitPublishers.Single] and [SingleSubscription].